-The IDT, which evaluates the recipient and develops, reviews, and revises the POC, must include:
+The IDT, which evaluates the recipient and develops, reviews and revises the POC, must include:

 - 1. a physician;

-- 2. a RN;
+- 2. an RN;

 - 3. at least one member of the IDT must be a QMRP; and

 - 4. other professionals, as appropriate, to develop and review the plan.
 The other professions which may be represented on the IDT include a:

 - a. physical or occupational therapist;

 - b. social worker;

 - c. recreation therapist;

 - d. educator or vocational counselor;

-- e. speech language pathologist;
+- e. speech-language pathologist;

 - f. dietician;

 - g. psychologist;

-- h. psychiatrist;

-- i. dentist;